 As noted, there have been some reductions since the Credit Card Act of 2009.
 These amounts may differ between companies and individual consumers based on their credit scores, discipline, and behavior.
-These fees are usually discussed in the fine print.
-However, many of these fees may be hidden more than glaringly obvious.
-You need to really understand what the credit card offer means regarding your responsibility.
-Take the time to shop for a card and take control of your spending and paying off your bills fully.
+These fees are usually in the fine print.
+However, companies may hide many of these fees rather than make it more than glaringly obvious.
+You need to understand what the credit card offer means regarding your responsibility.
+Take the time to shop for a card and fully control your spending and pay off your bills.

 The Credit Card Industry Is Evolving

-The credit card industry is evolving.
-The growing competition of new payment providers is good news for consumers.
+The credit card industry is evolving, and the growing competition of new payment providers is good news for consumers.
 Recognizing that issuers have come under scrutiny since the Great Recession has resulted in the CFPB issuing reports on credit card issuers disclosing how they are faring with the Credit Cardholders’ Bill of Rights.
 Advancing digital technologies can provide more tools for users to pay bills promptly, get balance notifications when they are close to their credit availability, and spending trackers for consumers.

-With increased scrutiny, better credit card agreements, increased competition, and advanced tools, consumers can control their finances.
+Consumers can control their finances with increased scrutiny, better credit card agreements, increased competition, and advanced tools.
 That said, it may not be easy.
 However, it is essential to control what you can at the point where you may be at your weakest.
 Be a more discernable customer.
 That may be shopping more carefully, planning for the future rather than acting out of a need for instant gratification.
 Whatever your weakness, offset it with strength.
 Be aware of these marketing tactics and biases that may encourage irrational decision-making.

 Financial Discipline Is Your Responsibility

 There are a lot of forces that are collaborating to get you to spend money.
 While some people excel in financial management better than others, most of us have blind spots.
-The following list may be something you already, and other rules may resonate with you.
-Of course, you may have suggestions that work for you and you are willing to share.
+The following list may be something you already know, and other rules may resonate with you.
+Of course, you may have suggestions that work for you, and you are willing to share.
 Having better discipline over your money will give a better feeling over the long term.

 Use These Rules For Better Money Habits:

-- Read the fine print– terms and conditions– carefully even after you made your selection.
+- Read the fine print– terms and conditions– carefully even after you have made your selection.

 - Spend below your means always.

-- Pay with alternatives to credit cards if you are carrying large balances.
+- Pay with alternatives to credit cards if you are carrying significant balances.

-- Don’t close any credit card.
-Instead, cut your card in a million pieces or simply put it in a drawer.
+- Don’t close any credit cards.
+Instead, cut your card into a million pieces or simply put it in a drawer.

 - If you have multiple cards, decide how to use them for different categories and don’t max out their limits.

-- Avoid cards with annual fees unless they have important features you will use.
+- Avoid cards with annual fees unless they have essential features you will use.

 - Don’t get addicted to credit cards.
 Limit the number of cards you have.